frederic-perez/AmE-dictionary/data/idioms.md

 __salt in the/(one’s) wound(s)__ An aggravation that makes something unpleasant, difficult, or painful even worse. _I can’t believe Sally broke up with John the day after his team lost the championship match.
 Talk about salt in the wounds!_
 __salt of the earth__ :two: (salt-of-the-earth) If you describe someone as the salt of the earth, you have a lot of respect for them as the type of person who deals with difficult or demanding situations without making any unnecessary fuss.
 A person or group considered as embodying simplicity and moral integrity. _A quiet, hardworking, salt-of-the-earth little man._
 __salty dog__ A sailor, especially a man, who is older and has had a lot of experience on the seas. _The bar was packed with old salty dogs who’d traveled all across the world, sharing stories of their adventures._
-__same here__
+__same here__ :two: It’s the same with me; I agree; me too. _A: “I don’t want to lose you because of that.”
+B: “Same here.”_
 __same old same old__ The same thing that is always done or that always happens.
 It often implies that such a thing is boring or monotonous.
 The phrase is duplicated for emphasis. _We always sit around and do the same old same old.
 Let’s go out this week._
 __same same__
 __sanctum sanctorum__ :two::hammer:
+__sapphic__ _adj_ A code-word to describe female homosexuality.
 __sass back__ To talk back to someone in a rude, impertinent, and disrespectful manner.
 A noun or pronoun can be used between “sass” and “back.” _Don’t you dare sass me back like that, son, or I’ll tan your hide!_ _He got suspended for school for sassing back to the teacher again._
 __sassy__
 __save (one’s) bacon__ :two: To rescue one from failure, danger, or disaster; to prevent something bad from happening to one. _Thanks for bringing me some extra cash—you really saved my bacon._
+__save (something) for a rainy day__
-__save face__ :six: To try to regain favorable standing after something embarrassing has happened. _I was late to the meeting but tried to save face by blaming an urgent call._
+__save face__ :seven: To try to regain favorable standing after something embarrassing has happened. _I was late to the meeting but tried to save face by blaming an urgent call._
-__save the day__ :dart::six: To produce a good result when a bad result was expected. _The team was expected to lose, but Sally made three points and saved the day._
+__save the day__ :dart::seven: To produce a good result when a bad result was expected. _The team was expected to lose, but Sally made three points and saved the day._
 __save your breath__ Stop useless talk.
-__saved by the bell__ Saved or spared from difficulty or misfortune by some intervention at the very last moment.
+__saved by the bell__ :two: Saved or spared from difficulty or misfortune by some intervention at the very last moment.
 An allusion to the bell that ends the round in a boxing match saving a boxer from being counted out.
 __sawbuck__ :two: _slang_ A 10-dollar bill.
 A sawbuck is another name for a sawhorse (a support on which timber is placed when it is being cut) that has two crossed legs at each end, creating an X, which were featured on old 10-dollar bills as the Roman numeral for 10.
 Primarily heard in US. _This place is great.
 You can get a full meal, a soft drink, and a dessert for less than a sawbuck!_ _I had to slip the clerk an extra sawbuck._
 __Say again?__ Could you please repeat what you just said? _Sorry, Mike, say again?
 I’m getting bad reception here._
 __Says who?__
-__scads__ _slang_ A large, abundant, or vast number or amount. _Scads of people had turned up to see the concert._ _I’ve still got scads to do before the in-laws arrive!_
+__scads__ :three: _slang_ A large, abundant, or vast number or amount. _Scads of people had turned up to see the concert._ _I’ve still got scads to do before the in-laws arrive!_ _Scads of scotch._
 __scare (one) silly__ To shock or frighten one very suddenly or severely.
 Hyperbolically alludes to frightening one so severely as to cause them to lose their mind. _Don’t sneak up on me like that, you scared me silly!_
 __scare story__ A story or rumor that makes something seem more serious, dreadful, or terrifying than it really is. _Every year around Halloween, there’s some scare story in the news about razor blades being found in candy._
 __scare the (living) daylights out of (one)__ To shock or frighten one very suddenly or severely. _Don’t sneak up on me like that—you scared the living daylights out of me!_
 __scare the shit out of someone__
 __scarlet letter__ :two::hammer:
+__scatterbrain__ :two: Someone who is very forgetful, unfocused, or disorganized. _Sorry for forgetting about your recital.
+I’ve been such a scatterbrain, lately!_
+__schlock__ _He was running a schlock operation._
+__schmaltz__
 __schmaltzy__ Having or characterized by excessive or exaggerated sentimentalism, especially in art, music, or writing.
 Originally from Yiddish. _The film is pretty schmaltzy, to be sure, but it would take a heart of stone not to be moved by it all the same._
 __schmooze__
+__schmuck__
+__schnook__
 __scoop up__
 __score big__ _Come in and score big._
 __score<sup>2</sup>__ __6__ To have sex with someone, especially with a new partner. _Ted can’t think about anything but scoring with Martha._ _It had been nearly six months since I broke up with my boyfriend, so I was really in the mood to score when I went to the club with my friends._